BoarderEB/xcpvmbackup/README.md

 if you like to test in this system import and export you neet also do import the secret-keys
 > gpg2 --import gpg-secret-key.asc

-for import - export test:
+for short import - export gpg test:
 > echo "YES GPG WORKS" | gpg2 --encrypt -a --recipient KEY-ID_or_Name --trust-model always | gpg2 --decrypt

 ### E-Mail notification